georgealways/lil-gui/Guide.md

 ### Save Object Format

-The following is an example of an object returned by `gui.export()`.
+The following is an example of an object returned by `gui.save()`.
 The object will be JSON compatible.
 It can be saved to disk, *unless* you're using non-primitive data types in a dropdown (color objects and arrays are fine).

 ```js